willinternet/midino/README.md

 > [!IMPORTANT]
 > Make sure that you have downloaded the ***Mido*** Python library. `pip install mido`

+> You feel... something...
+You're filled with determination.

+Thanks for visiting my first repository!
+- Guillem

 [^3]: Well, obviously, if you are doing the accompainment remove the, melody 🙄.
 It should technically be possible to connect three Arduinos, or various buzzers to the same arduino, but I don't own that much Arduinos nor buzzers. :(